csebuetnlp/banglabert/README.md

 Low-Resource Language Understanding Evaluation in Bangla"**](https://aclanthology.org/2022.findings-naacl.98/) published in *Findings of the Association for Computational Linguistics: NAACL 2022*.

 ## Updates
+* We have released [BanglaBERT (small)](https://huggingface.co/csebuetnlp/banglabert_small).
+It can be fine-tuned with as little as 4 GB VRAM!
 * We have released a large variant of BanglaBERT!
 Have a look [here](https://huggingface.co/csebuetnlp/banglabert_large).
 * The Bangla2B+ pretraining corpus is now available upon request!
 See [here](#datasets).